• Project

 Crack sealing on SR 18 has concluded, and the project will take a pause until next spring.

-During next spring's ramp repairs, expect nighttime ramp, lane and shoulder closures, with signed detours available and alternating traffic when necessary.
+During next spring's ramp repairs, expect nighttime ramp, lane and shoulder closures, with signed detours available.

-The Breakaway Cable Terminal Replacement project will require shoulder and some lane closures.
+The Breakaway Cable Terminal Replacement project will require shoulder and some lane and ramp closures.